ece362-purdue/f2022-public-labs/lab-09/lab_09.md

 }
 ```

-With a click of button in an IDE or some terminal commands, Vola!
+With a click of button in an IDE or some terminal commands, Voila!
 The program just works.
 Nevertheless, how exactly does the CPU recognize and execute the program?

 ### 1.2 ISA and Compiler